 Conversion to Islam is the process whereby a non-Muslim takes on a new religious identity, adopts new beliefs and practices, learns to live as a Muslim and gradually becomes accepted as one by others.

-- In European countries, converts generally make up between one and five per cent of the Muslim population, but in the United States the figure rises to nearly twenty-five per cent.
+In European countries, converts generally make up between one and five per cent of the Muslim population, but in the United States, the figure rises to nearly 25 per cent.

-- Many different types of people convert to Islam in the West, with most converts being in their twenties.
+Many different types of people convert to Islam in the West, with most converts being in their 20s.

 Individuals are motivated to convert for many reasons: some relate to personal transformation and identity, others to external social and political factors.
 Theological explanations are often given, and many converts consider themselves destined or called by God to turn to Islam.